synopkg/synopkg/.github/README.md

 ### Contributors

-Credit to the following users for contributing to Web-Scan
+Credit to the following users for contributing to Synopkg

 <!-- readme: contributors -start -->
 <table>